Grobobobo/WarOfTheChosenRebalanced/README.md

 * Hair trigger - After a miss, gain +25 aim and crit
 * Stock - Missed attacks have a 35% chance to become a graze.
 Your attacks ignore up to 10 dodge

-* Expended magazine - Gain +1 weapon capacity
-* Auto-loader - Grants quick reload - Reloads up to 2 ammo, non-turn ending
+* Expended magazine, Auto-loader - removed, as they often would remove the gimmicks for a lot of weapons.

 * Suppressor - Gain 5 defense.
 Your first shot in a mission has +25/25 aim and crit.

+*Will add support for underbarrel launchers and bayonets.

 ### Overwatch and suppression
 Overwatch has been overhauled: